 If you are only using an RV in the summer, you may still want a heater on deck just in case.
 This depends on the area of the world you are camping in, but even summer nights can get chilly.

 The best way to combat this problem is to have a smaller, cheaper heater there just in case the temperature does drop.
 There is no need for some crazy purchase as it may not be used much anyway.

 Having the best heater is a subjective topic.
 If you are going off the grid, propane heaters will be better.

 If you have access to full hookups, electricity will be included.
-It is up to you to weigh your specific camping needs with what propane or electric RV heater will do.
+You must weigh your specific camping needs with what a propane or electric RV heater will do.

 Plan Your Next RV / Camping Trip